saeedghsh/music/README.md

 * [ ] encapsulate each instrument into a `class` of `instrument`,
 * [ ] use `Note.__str__` whereever note is printed, and make sure it is printer properly
 * [ ] right we only annonate tar in drawing, should we draw something wo/ existing photos?
+* [ ] `drawing` module is not acutally tested and only covered through entry point unit tests.
+Add unittest for that.

 ### Documentations
 * [ ] add Setar Photo.